Concordia-Modding-Community/moloch/README.md

 #### Usage

-where `<item>` is any item id and `<amount>` is a stack size, though all this is subject to the regular container restrictions (it'll ignore trying to append with other slots).
+The following is the usage for the moloch block.
+Assume that `<item>` is any item id and `<amount>` is a stack size, though all this is subject to the regular container restrictions (it'll ignore trying to append with other slots).
 Keep in mind that since this is the vanilla data command, `<targetPos>` can either be x, y, z coodinates or any of the usual target selectors.

 ##### Inspect Data